 This peak is not in the book.
 Published November 2018

 Peak 7927 is a seldom-visited mountain that is located above Williams Canyon and the narrow, rugged Right Fork of Williams Canyon.
-ID-36 sits at the base of the Southeast Face of Peak 7927, but is not visible from the summit.
+ID-36 sits at the base of the southeast face of Peak 7927 but is not visible from the summit.
 USGS Midnight Mountain

 South Spur/East Ridge, Class 2

 The summit high point area had nothing on top—no signs of previous ascent.
 I built a respectable cairn in the open summit area using dinner-plate rock that I found nearby.
 There is a massive pine tree close by.
-It could be the high point, but I don’t think so.
+It could be the high point but I don’t think so.
 There are no false summits up here.
 The terrain gradually falls away on all sides.

-South Ridge/Southeast Face (Descent), Class 3
+South Ridge/Southeast Face, Class 3

-Same as for the South Spur/East Ridge Route.
+Same as for the south spur/east ridge

-Angle leftward/E and contour across an aspen-filled gully to reach an obvious shoulder.
-Descend this shoulder SE all the way down to the highway.
+Angle left/east and contour across an aspen-filled gully to reach an obvious shoulder.
+Descend this shoulder southeast all the way down to the highway.
 This shoulder has some unexpectedly steep sections of willows, desert scrub, and even some hidden rock bands.
 These sections are of Class 3 difficulty and are the crux of the descent.
 You won’t find any game trails or cattle trails in this stuff.
 As you approach the highway, the drop is so pronounced that you will fear getting cliffed out.
 A parachute might be a better descent option from here.

 But the USGS topo map shows that you won’t get cliffed out and you don’t.
 However, you must bash your way through aspens and thick scrub.
 You will be greatly relieved to reach the solid footing of ID-36.
 You will find some cattle trails near the highway as you complete your descent.
-Once on ID-36, walk up the highway about ½ mile to your parking spot on FSR-1243.
+Once on ID-36, walk up the highway about ½ mile to your parked vehicle on FSR-1243.